h0tbird/coreseed/docs/docs/vagrant.md

 ## Deploy a sample application

 [The Voting App](https://github.com/katosys/the-voting-app) is a sample application.
 The original demo was designed to run on top of a *Swarm* scheduler with docker compose.
 This one has been modified to run on top of a *Mesos/Marathon* scheduler.
+Click on the links below to access the vote and results websites.

 ```bash
 git clone --recursive https://github.com/katosys/the-voting-app.git